MFAP-1/sigma-finance/README.md

 ## About the application

-Sigma Finance is a ... finance helper, portfolio tracker... front-end web application educational project.
 Your finances in one place.
+Sigma Finance is a finance helper.
+It is a front-end web application educational project.
+**His main features are:**

+> - Multi-currency portfolio;
+> - 100% automated tracking (stocks, crypto and savings acc);
+> - Statistics and comparisons for every asset;
+> - Dynamic graphs;
+> - Currency convertion;
+> - Monetary correction;
+> - Top trending investment news;
+> - Stock finder;
+> - Crypto finder.

 ## Test it now!